CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-08-15-sharing-objects-between-compartments.markdown

 ---

 The CHERIoT compartment model is similar to an object-oriented model, where each compartment exposes a set of entry points (analogous to methods) that can be called by other compartments.
-This works well for compartmentalising a lot of libraries: expose their public API as compartment entry points.
+This works well for compartmentalising a lot of libraries: just expose their public API as compartment entry points.

-One of the common questions from people starting to some existing code in a compartment is: How do I export a global from this library?
+One of the common questions from people starting to put some existing code in a compartment is: How do I export a global from this library?
 To which the obvious answer is: what does that even mean?

 When you expose a function from a compartment, the security properties are well defined.